RDACollectionsWG/specification/readme.md

 As explained until now, the conceptual model for collections and the Collection API specification are flexible enough to support a variety of usage scenarios.
 The specification expresses this flexibility through collection capabilities, properties and methods, which can be used quite freely.
 While the API specification aims to provide the most common operations on collections, some of the possible operations are only valid for specific *collection models*.
 A collection model is understood as a specific configuration of a collection through its capabilities or properties that restricts usage beyond these.
 An alternative interpretation that was also discussed within the group was that of traits related to trait-based programming, where the main point would be that such traits are not defined orthogonally to each other and that the combination of traits is a key aspect.

 By introducing these extended limits, additional operations become possible.
-These operations are listed in the descriptions below, but they are not included in the API specification as they exceed its scope, but instead should be understood as suggestions to implementors for further extensions.
+These operations are listed in the descriptions below.
+The API specification defines capabilities and properties that together describe such models.
+However, the API specification does not describe the resulting additional operations as they were seen as exceeding the basic API scope, and should therefore be understood as suggestions to implementors for further extensions.

 The following are some examples for collection models:
 1. Ordered collection: If a collection is ordered, a *getSlice* operation can be introduced, with start and end index parameters.
 For a collection with modifiable membership, a *replace* method with indexes may be useful.